edger-dev/dioxus-class/README.md

   </a>
 </div>

-Defined constants and modifiers for [daisyui](https://daisyui.com) v2.50.2
+Defined constants and modifiers for [daisyui](https://daisyui.com)

 ## [Emoji Browser](https://github.com/edger-dev/dioxus-class/tree/main/demos/emoji-browser)

 <a href="https://www.edger.dev/emoji/browser" target="_blank">Open web app in new tab</a>

 Search emoji by shortcode, built as demo project.

+## Build All Used CSS Classes

+Since tailwindcss need to get all used values, when using `class!`, the default build process is not working.

+Check [BUILD.md](https://github.com/edger-dev/dioxus-class/tree/main/BUILD.md) for how to handle this process.